Update by user Nov 20, 2013

 The story sounds not interesting.
 And it has completely changed my impression on UPS.
 Something is wrong.
 I am sure I am not in the wrong side.
 I feel very unpleasant with this experience.
 I really hope to see how much UPS cares about customers' feeling, and their reputation.
 But I failed.

-Review about: Ups Pick Up Service.
+Product or Service Mentioned: Ups Pick Up Service.